Creator Licensing: How to Get Influencer Content Usage Rights

 An influencer agreement is a contract between brands and creators.
 These agreements outline expectations and requirements influencers must follow during campaigns.
 Influencer contracts also serve as a way for brands to cover their legal bases.

-If your company already works with contractors, most details in your agreement will be familiar.
+If you've ever worked with contractors, most details of an influencer agreement will be familiar.

-In short, a creator contract covers details of your influencer relationships including:
+In short, an influencer contract covers details of your partnerships relationships including:

 Note that most but not all campaigns require an influencer agreement.
 For example, sending products to influencers via gifting campaigns is a contract-free process.
-That’s because you’re sending gifts.
+That’s because you’re sending gifts with no strings attached.
 With that also comes the risk of getting ghosted.

 Creators shouldn’t be asked to sign contracts “just because.”